 Speaking of Parts 1 and 2, if you haven’t read those yet, then start with those.
 Part 1 talked about creating your real estate marketing plan and the importance of testing and tracking.
 Part 2 walked you through some free deal-getting strategies that don’t require a budget.

 So now, if you’re caught up, let’s move on Part 3.
 Today we’ll cover referrals from agents, various ways to find real estate foreclosures (REOs), and driving for dollars.

 “Just one great partnership with the right person can have an

 I think most of us can relate to the quote above.
 Phenomenal partners can have a remarkable impact on our businesses.
 Referral partners – in particular – are an invaluable and indispensable resource.

 As an investor, I’ve gotten some amazing “first looks” at deals through Realtors.
 As I’ve mentioned before, not all investors are fans of Realtors, but I find that good business partnerships with Realtors are essential.
 If you ever get into commercial investing, great relationships with top commercial brokers become even more (far more) instrumental in your ability to secure deals that others don’t have access to.

 When I say “first look”, I mean you want Realtors to send you new listings before those listings are even made public.
-Having a trusty Realtor partner can really give you a competitive edge over other investors who are scavenging for deals in your area.
+Having a trusty Realtor partner can really give you a competitive edge over other investors who are scavenging for off market property deals in your area.

-So today, I want to talk about how Realtors can help boost your business.
+So today, I want to talk about how Realtors can help boost your wholesale real estate investing business.
 But I also want to cover a number of other deal-getting strategies, such as finding foreclosures and driving for dollars.
 All are fundamental deal-getting strategies that you should at least test in your target market.

 Let me give you a brief word of advice, to start: not every Realtor is going to be the right fit as a referral partner for you.